REPEALED BY 907 KAR 1:516E, September 16, 2014

 (4) Institutional discharge planning.

 Section 4.
 Provider Qualifications.
-Provider participation shall be limited to the Department for Social Services and the fourteen (14) regional mental health mental retardation centers, licensed in accordance with 902 KAR 20:091.
+Provider participation shall be limited to the Department for Community Based Services and the fourteen (14) regional mental health intellectual disability centers, licensed in accordance with 902 KAR 20:091.

 Section 5.
 Case Manager Qualifications and Supervision Requirements.
 (1) Case manager qualifications.
 Each case manager shall be required to meet the following minimum requirements: